thewoolleyman/example-sshd-http-app/README.md

   - `-p 8000:8000` maps the container's port 8000 (web server) to the host's port 8000
 - Connect to the container via bash: `docker exec -it local-sshd-http-app /bin/bash`
   - Run sshd daemonized: `/usr/sbin/sshd`
-  - Run the HTTP server in the background: `/usr/local/bin/server.sh`
+  - Run the HTTP server in the background: `nohup /usr/local/bin/server.sh > /tmp/server.log 2>&1 &`
   - Tail the http server log: `tail -f /tmp/server.log`
 - Test connecting to container via SSH from docker host machine: `ssh -p 8022 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null gitlab-workspaces@localhost`
   - Connection should be successful with no password required.